List of Tour de France winners

-DUESSELDORF, Germany List of Tour de France champions since the event was first staged in 1903 (no races during the World Wars):
+DUESSELDORF, Germany (Reuters) - List of Tour de France champions since the event was first staged in 1903 (no races during the World Wars):

 2016 Chris Froome (Britain)